DrK-Lo/lotterhoslabprotocols/discovery.md

 module load lotterhos/2020-07-21
 source activate lotterhos-py38
 ```
+Use the `module avail` command to show a list of the most currently available software on Discovery.

 sratoolkit/2.10.8 was added as a seperate module that was then added to your module, while ddocent-2.7.8 was added to the conda environment "lotterhos-py38" within the anaconda3/L2020-03 module